nicoverbruggen/phpmon/README.md

     # on an M1 Mac
     export PATH=$HOME/bin:/opt/homebrew/bin:$PATH

-and add the following to your .zshrc, but add this BEFORE the homebrew PATH additions:
+and add the following to your `.zshrc` file, but add this BEFORE the homebrew PATH additions:

     export PATH=$HOME/bin:~/.composer/vendor/bin:$PATH

-If you're adding composer and Homebrew binaries, ensure that Homebrew binaries are preferred by adding these to the path last.
+If you're adding `composer` and Homebrew binaries, ensure that Homebrew binaries are preferred by adding these to the path last.
 On my system, that looks like this:

     export PATH=$HOME/bin:/usr/local/bin:$PATH
     export PATH=$HOME/bin:~/.composer/vendor/bin:$PATH
     export PATH=$HOME/bin:/opt/homebrew/bin:$PATH

+Install the `php` and `composer` formulae:

+    brew install php composer
+    brew install composer

 Make sure PHP is linked correctly:

     which php

-should return: `/usr/local/bin/php` (or `/opt/homebrew/bin/php`)
+should return: `/usr/local/bin/php` (or `/opt/homebrew/bin/php` if you are on Apple Silicon)

     composer global require laravel/valet
     valet install